home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Interactive Sensor
 ![android](/assets/android.svg) This sensors state will reflect if the device is in an interactive state.
 This is typically when the screen comes on and off but may vary from device to device.
 This sensor will update as soon state changes are detected, data is provided by [PowerManager](https://developer.android.com/reference/android/os/PowerManager.html).

+Using the [History Stats Integration](https://www.home-assistant.io/integrations/history_stats/), it is possible to monitor both the daily screen time `type: time` as well as the amount of times the screen has been turned on that day `type: count`.

 ## Last Reboot Sensor
 ![android](/assets/android.svg) This sensors state will be the date and time of the last reboot from the device in UTC format.
 The sensor will update during the normal sensor update interval.
 The state will be `unavailable` if the timestamp cannot be determined.
 This sensor uses the [SystemClock](https://developer.android.com/reference/android/os/SystemClock?hl=en) and current [System](https://developer.android.com/reference/java/lang/System?hl=en) time to calculate the timestamp.